MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/configure-site.md

 How&mdash;and even whether&mdash;users must authenticate when they visit is a core customization in any Power Pages site.
 If you choose to enforce authentication, users do so through an identity provider.

-Power Pages comes with several OAuth 2.0 identity providers built-in, which means that users can authenticate on your site with their own Microsoft, LinkedIn, Facebook, Google, or Twitter account.
+Power Pages comes with several OAuth 2.0 identity providers built-in, which means that users can authenticate on your site with a Microsoft, LinkedIn, Facebook, Google, or Twitter account.
 Your website can have only one instance of an OAuth 2.0 identity provider at a time.

 You can add Azure Active Directory (Azure AD) B2C and other providers if you need them.